 When it comes to promoting a brand online, all contractors should be familiar with pay per click.
 Pay per click, or PPC, is the most common form of paid advertising.
 It allows brands to target prospective customers based on searches or other online behaviors and then display ads that may be relevant to them.

 PPC can be used on several platforms, including search engines and social media.
-When setting up ads through search engines, contractors will need to take into account the keywords that the brand would like to target and then create an ad landing page that aligns well with the likely user intent of the person searching.
+When setting up ads and landing pages through search engines, contractors will need to take into account the keywords that the brand would like to target and then create an ad landing page that aligns well with the likely user intent of the person searching.

 Setting up successful PPC campaigns should follow this process.
 First, you must determine the goal of the PPC campaign.
 For example, does your brand want to promote a short term event or promotion?
 Do you want to test consumer response to new types of content before investing the time in optimizing it?
 Then: